 What is relational aggression and how do we stop it?
 It’s one of the biggest challenges facing schools and parents.
 Why does it happen?
 How can you make a difference?

-In schools we talk constantly about protecting girls from harm.
-We teach them about paedophiles, on-line grooming, sexting, and the harm caused by drug and alcohol use.
-In reality, the more likely destructive influence on an adolescent girl’s day to day life is the damage they do to one another in their friendship groups… Relational aggression.
+In schools, we talk constantly about protecting girls from harm.
+We teach them about paedophiles, online grooming, sexting, and the harm caused by drug and alcohol use.
+In reality, the more likely destructive influence on an adolescent girl’s day-to-day life is the damage they do to one another in their friendship groups… Relational aggression.

 Chances are, you’ve experienced relational aggression.
 You know it when it happens to you.
 It’s an emotional slap in the face and you often feel a sense of shame and confusion.

 Relational aggression may include:

 - Belittling (Often hidden behind the expression ‘just joking’)

 The first four are self-explanatory, but ‘conditional friendship’ is more difficult.
 The child knows there are unspoken rules about behaviour and ‘going along’ with the group.
 It is why many lovely girls behave very poorly.
 Inclusion is incredibly important to their developing psyche and they will do anything to remain within the inner circle.

 Relational aggression is about power and exclusion and it can be very destructive.
 It has nothing to do with friendship, yet many people see it as a normal aspect of young girls’ relationships.
 It has become normalised and it shouldn’t be.
 The terminology around it is often softened.
 It is referred to in schools as ‘friendship issues’, and in society, we say things like, “That’s just girls”.